Police arrest Air France staff after Oct. 5 scuffles

 Air France declined to comment on the latest developments.
 The airline’s management hopes to renew contact this week with a view to resuming discussions on the carrier’s future.

-“Air France has no comment to make on a judicial enquiry,” a spokeswoman said.
+“Air France has no comment to make on a judicial enquiry,” a spokeswoman for the company told Reuters.

-According to Le Parisien newspaper, Air France management is ready to consider another form of restructuring along the lines of one agreed with pilots at its Dutch arm KLM.
+According to French newspaper Le Parisien, Air France management is ready to consider another form of restructuring along the lines of one agreed with pilots at its Dutch arm KLM.